algbio/SBWT/README.md

 Usage:
   build [OPTION...]

-  -i, --in-file arg           The input sequences in FASTA or FASTQ format.
+  -i, --in-file arg           The input sequences as a FASTA or FASTQ file.
+                              If the file extension is .txt, the file is interpreted as a list of input files, one file on each line.
   -o, --out-file arg          Output file for the constructed index.
   -k, --kmer-length arg       The k-mer length.
       --variant arg           The SBWT variant to build.
 Available